Open primary navigation menu

 Freshman Seminars

-These small, seminar-style courses are open only to first-year students (like you!), and offer narrowly-focused topics to introduce you to the inner workings of a field of interest or an area of potential major.
+These small, seminar-style courses are open only to first-year students and offer narrowly-focused topics to introduce you to the inner workings of a field of interest or an area of potential major.
 Through significant interaction with a dedicated faculty member and a group of like-minded students, you will gain a rewarding academic experience by digging deeply into a topic with some of the Mount’s best professors, while forming a lasting bond with students of similar academic interests that will serve you well in the years to come!

 The Freshman Seminar will fulfill a Core Curriculum or major requirement in either the humanities or social sciences.